Organizing 82 pages of book notes is no small feat. I’ve never had this much from one book.

 Before-and-after brain scans showed that both groups created a dramatic number of new neural pathways related to motor coordination.
 Meaning that you can learn piano with only mental rehearsal.

 Reprogramming Your Human Operating System With Mind Movies

 The nervous system is the electrical wiring of your body.
 Your autonomic nervous system (ANS) is like a control panel governing involuntary actions.

 The ANS makes your life easier by automating so many processes.
 Imagine having to remember to breathe.

-Scientist thought it couldn’t be modified for decades.
-They were mostly right.
+Scientist thought it couldn’t be controlled for decades.
+They were mostly correct.

 During normal beta-brainwave states of everyday life, we cannot alter the ANS.

 However, as we slow down our brain waves, we gain access to our bio-operating system.
 Reprogramming this human control panel doesn’t require computer skills.
-Joe explains that when you calmly linger in theta and gamma brainwaves, the ANS auto-reprograms to match your current state.
+Joe explains that when you calmly linger in theta and gamma brainwaves (see my list of ways to generate gamma brainwaves), the ANS auto-reprograms to match your current state.

-That’s how you transform limiting behaviors, beliefs, and habits into better ones.
+That’s how you transform limiting behaviors, beliefs, and habits into potent performance enhancers.